hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/Learning_Notes/AB_Test.md

 * "A p-value measures the probability of observing a difference between the two variants at least as extreme as what we actually observed, given that there is no difference between the variants."
   * Only after p-value achieves statistical significance or we have seen enough data, the experiment ends.
 * <b>Drawbacks</b>
   * Have to know how much data needed.
+Cannot test in real time, but need to wait till getting planned data size.
   * It's hard to know what to do when it's not statistically significant, or you don't have enough data.
-  * Cannot test in real time, but need to wait till getting planned data size.
-  * Not sure what to do when the new solution is slightly better than the old solution.
+Not sure what to do when the new solution is slightly better than the old solution.

 ## Bayesian A/B Test
 * In Bayesian A/B testing, we model the metric for each variant as a random variable with some probability distribution.